opiethehokie/pfp-template/README.md

-# smart-marketplace
+# pfp-template

-Template for PFP NFTs.
+Template for profile picture (PFP) NFTs.
 Demonstrates how to create PNGs from layers and store them on IPFS with the necessary metadata.
-Contains a smart contract for minting the NFTs and a web app for interacting with the contract.
-Example purposes only.
+Contains a smart contract for minting the NFTs and a decentralized app (dApp) for interacting with the contract.

+Try it on the Rinkbey test network at https://opiethehokie.github.io/pfp-template.

+While not a complete tutorial, this could be a good place to start if you have done some reasearch and have lingering questions around how smart contracts work or how to interact with smart contracts from JavaScript.
+You could play with this as-is for a learning exercise, or customize it and do your own NFT launch.

+THIS REPO IS FOR EXAMPLE PURPOSES ONLY.
+DO YOUR OWN RESEARCH BEFORE USING.

 Prereqs:
 * install http://truffleframework.com/ganache local blockchain